l0ger/react-ssr-boilprate/README.md

 # react-ssr-boilprate

- Making Server Side Rendering App easer than ever.all packages and configs you need all in one packag.
+ Making Server Side Rendering App easer than ever.all packages and configs you need all in one package.
 I use below packages at this boilprate.

  NextJs
  Material-Ui